Stage 2 Architects

 Sydney Town Hall is linked to an office building, Town Hall House, which houses City of Sydney staff.
 Designed by Ancher Mortlock and Woolley, the building opened in 1977.
 In sharp contrast to the ornamented Town Hall, this modern concrete office building with its striking repetitive angular geometry has been identified as an important local example of Brutalist architecture.
 As the last project before his death in 2015, architect Ken Woolley provided advice to company Smart Design Studio, who refurbished the public areas of Town Hall House.

 Ground floor and first floor of Sydney Town Hall.

-Stroller/pram parking and cloaking is available at the Druitt Street entry (visitors are required to return there at the conclusion of their visit to collect their items).
+Stroller/pram parking is available at the George Street entry (visitors are required to return there at the conclusion of their visit to collect their items).
 Cloaking is not available and prams are left at the owners own risk.

 Access via the Druitt Street entry

 The City of Sydney reserves the right to scan visitors and the bags of all persons who enter or exit the building.
 Food and drink is not permitted inside Sydney Town Hall.